Francia: Dagobert I and successors (631–687)

-The young Sigebert was dominated during his minority by the mayor, Grimoald the Elder, who convinced the childless king to adopt his own Merovingian-named son Childebert as his son and heir.
-After Dagobert's death in 639, the duke of Thuringia, Radulf, rebelled and tried to make himself king.
-He defeated Sigebert in what was a serious reversal for the ruling dynasty (640).

-The king lost the support of many magnates while on campaign and the weakness of the monarchic institutions by that time are evident in his inability to effectively make war without the support of the magnates; in fact, he could not even provide his own bodyguard without the loyal aid of Grimoald and Adalgisel.
-He is often regarded as the first roi fainéant: "do-nothing king", not insofar as he "did nothing", but insofar as he accomplished little.
+Sigebert was dominated during his minority by Mayor of the Palace Grimoald the Elder, who convinced the childless king to adopt his own Merovingian-named son Childebert as his son and heir.
+After Dagobert's death in 639 Radulf, Duke of Thuringia, rebelled and tried to make himself king.
+In 640 he defeated Sigebert in what was a serious reversal for the ruling dynasty.
+Sigebert lost the support of many magnates while on campaign, and the weakness of the monarchic institutions by that time are evident in his inability to effectively make war without the support of the magnates; in fact, he could not even provide his own bodyguard without the loyal aid of mayors of the palace Grimoald and Adalgisel.
+Sigebert is often regarded as the first roi fainéant: "do-nothing king".

 Clovis II, Dagobert's successor in Neustria and Burgundy, which were thereafter attached yet ruled separately, was a minor for almost the whole of his reign.
-He was dominated by his mother Nanthild and the mayor of the Neustrian palace, Erchinoald.
-Erchinoald's successor, Ebroin, dominated the kingdom for the next fifteen years of near-constant civil war.
-On his death (656), Sigbert's son was shipped off to Ireland, while Grimoald's son Childebert reigned in Austrasia.
+He was dominated by his mother Nanthild and Mayor of the Palace Erchinoald.
+Erchinoald's successor Ebroin dominated the kingdom for the next 15 years of near-constant civil war.
+On his death in 656 Sigbert's son was shipped off to Ireland, while Grimoald's son Childebert reigned in Austrasia.
 Ebroin eventually reunited the entire Frankish kingdom for Clovis's successor Chlothar III by killing Grimoald and removing Childebert in 661.
-However, the Austrasians demanded a king of their own again and Chlothar installed his younger brother Childeric II.
+However, the Austrasians demanded a king of their own again, and Chlothar installed his younger brother Childeric II.
 During Chlothar's reign, the Franks had made an attack on northwestern Italy, but were driven off by Grimoald, King of the Lombards, near Rivoli.

+In 673 Chlothar III died, and some Neustrian and Burgundian magnates invited Childeric to become king of the whole realm, but he upset some Neustrian magnates and was assassinated n 675.
+The reign of Theuderic III was to prove the end of the Merovingian dynasty's power.
+Theuderic III succeeded his brother Chlothar III in Neustria in 673, but Childeric II of Austrasia displaced him soon thereafter—until he died in 675, and Theuderic III retook his throne.
+When Dagobert II died in 679, Theuderic received Austrasia as well and became king of the whole Frankish realm.